FREE Case Evaluation: 1-800-375-6160

 Latest Tylenol Autism Lawsuit Update

-Pivoting to baby food may be another angle for parents of children with autism to build on their case.
-Connecting the link of certain brands of baby food to the development of autism is a different yet viable lawsuit they could pursue.
+Tylenol lawyers advise that aside from the Tylenol autism claims, pivoting to baby food may be another angle for parents of children with autism spectrum disorder to build on their case.
+Connecting the link of certain brands of baby food to the development of autism spectrum disorders is a different yet viable lawsuit Tylenol plaintiffs could pursue.

 Why Are Victims Filing Tylenol Autism Lawsuits?